jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 Beyond providing important answers, optimization also supports economic and environmental consciousness.
 As a supporting example: for an imagined $60 #unit("m")$ long wing, we should try to use the minimum number of #gls("lie") possible.
 To expand on this example, let's consider electrically driven cylinders.
-If, say, through optimization 23 cylinders show a similar acceptable accuracy as 46 cylinders in the non-optimized state, significant costs can be saved in terms of electricity, personnel, procurement costs, other operating costs and delivery routes.
+// it should be clear that this is just a made up example for demonstraiton pruposes If, say, through optimization 23 cylinders show a similar acceptable accuracy as 46 cylinders in the non-optimized state, significant costs can be saved in terms of electricity, personnel, procurement costs, other operating costs and delivery routes.
 Through proper #gls("ld") paired with subsequent optimization, the number of required #gls("lie") can likely be reduced considerably.
 The latter would have a positive effect on aspects such as costs, safety concept, and control effort.
 Additionally, optimization would ensure that an appropriate accuracy of the #gls("ld") is achieved.
-In summary, a reasonable #gls("ld") combined with optimization is motivated by the fact that it can achieve sufficient quality of #gls("ld") with a lower number of #gls("lie").
+In summary, a reasonable #gls("ld") combined with optimization is motivated by the fact that it can
+// maybe include cost effective, systematic approach, engineering approach based on math and established methods achieve sufficient quality of #gls("ld") with a lower number of #gls("lie").

-Up to this point, we have explained what discretization is and what advantage optimization would bring.
+Up to this point, we have explained what discretization is and mentioned some advantage optimization would bring.
-Next, we will focus on discretization methods.
+Next, we will focus on concrete discretization methods.
 For #gls("ld"), the goal is to achieve the closest match to the original aerodynamic load distribution with as few #gls("lie") as possible.
 Pure discretization is known as curve-fitting or regression
 @Kaptanoglu2022 @Silva2020 @Tibshirani1996 @Brunton2016 @Frochte2020 @Brunton2022 @Bishop2006 @Arlinghaus2023 @Zielesny2016 @James2023 @Richter2019 @prince2023understanding @Zheng2018.
 Here, function values are assigned at discrete support points.

+// maybe there is a better way to epxress that we are getting the pure theoretically defintition to more engineering based and real world perspective - which we need now
 Translated to loads, discrete support points mean #gls("lie") and the function values are force magnitudes.
 There are various methods through which regression can be performed.
 The simplest would be linear regression.